Spencer Steer Preview, Player Props: Reds vs. Mariners

 Mariners Pitching Rankings

-- The nine strikeouts per nine innings put together by the Mariners pitching staff ranks 11th in MLB.

-- The Mariners have a 3.71 team ERA that ranks first across all MLB pitching staffs.
+- The Mariners have the second-ranked team ERA among all MLB pitching staffs (3.74).

-- Mariners pitchers combine to surrender the sixth-fewest home runs in baseball (150 total, 1.1 per game).
+- Mariners pitchers combine to allow the fifth-fewest home runs in baseball (153 total, 1.1 per game).

-- In his last time out on Wednesday against the Oakland Athletics, the right-hander tossed six innings, allowing three earned runs while surrendering seven hits.
+- The righty last pitched on Friday against the New York Mets, when he tossed 6 2/3 innings, allowing one earned run while giving up seven hits.

-- The 25-year-old has put up an ERA of 3.93, with 8.4 strikeouts per nine innings, in 20 games this season.
-Opponents have a .227 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.